Maximizing Results: The Importance of Recovery in Your Workout Plan

 Sometimes, our bodies try to tell us we need more rest, but we might not always listen.
 One big sign is feeling really, really tired all the time.
 If you’re yawning a lot or having trouble staying awake in class, it might be time for a break from working out.

 Another sign is when your muscles feel sore for days after exercising.
 A little soreness is normal, but if it lasts more than a couple of days, your body might be asking for more rest.
-Also, if you’re not seeing any improvement in your strength or fitness, even though you’re working hard, it could mean you need more recovery time.
+If you feel any lasting soreness or pain from a workout, especially in your back or spine area, it may be worth visiting a Chatswood chiropractor clinic to have it assessed by a professional.

 How to Include Recovery in Your Workout Plan